-Surgical procedures - continued on next page
+Reconstructive surgery - continued on next page

-Benefit Description You pay Surgical procedures (cont.)
-High Option - For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo- \$5 copay per office visit oophorectomy Nothing for hospital visits - For male to female surgery: penectomy, orchiectomy C Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
-For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Not covered: All charges Any surgical procedure for gender reassignment not listed above Reversal of voluntary sterilization • Routine treatment of conditions of the feet; (see Foot care) Reconstructive surgery High Option Surgery to correct a functional defect \$5 copay per office visit • Surgery to correct a condition caused by injury or illness if: Nothing for hospital visits - the condition produced a major effect on the member's appearance and - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and that is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes. • All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts; - treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Orthopedic and Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Oral and maxillofacial surgery High Option Oral surgical procedures, limited to: \$5 copay per office visit • Reduction of fractures of the jaws or facial bones; Nothing for hospital visits • Surgical correction of cleft lip, cleft palate or severe functional malocclusion; 5 Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; • Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures.

 Benefit Description You pay

-ral and maxillofacial surgery (cont.)
+Reconstructive surgery (cont.)
 High Option

 Not covered: All charges

+Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury

+Any surgical procedure for gender affirmation not listed above

+Oral and maxillofacial surgery High Option

+Oral surgical procedures, limited to: \$5 copay per office visit

+Reduction of fractures of the jaws or facial bones; Nothing for hospital visits

+• Surgical correction of cleft lip, cleft palate or severe functional malocclusion; realing for nespital visits

+Removal of stones from salivary ducts;

+Excision of leukoplakia or malignancies;

+Excision of cysts and incision of abscesses when done as independent procedures; and

+Other surgical procedures that do not involve the teeth or their supporting structures.

+Not covered: All charges

-Oral implants and transplants
+Oral implants and transplants -

 Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

-rgan/tissue transplants High Option
+Organ/tissue transplants High Option

 These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
-See Other services under You need prior Plan approval for certain services on page 17.
+See Other services under You need prior Plan approval for certain services on page 18.
 These solid organ transplants are covered.
 Solid organ transplants are limited to: Nothing

 Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

 • Cornea

 • Heart

-Heart/lung
+• Heart/lung

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach, and pancreas

 • Kidney

 Kidney-pancreas

 • Liver

+Elver

 Lung: single/bilateral/lobar

-• Pancreas

-These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures.

-Autologous tandem transplants for

-- AL Amyloidosis

-- Multiple myeloma (de novo and treated)

-- Recurrent germ cell tumors (including testicular cancer)

-Blood or marrow stem cell transplants Nothing

-The Plan extends coverage for the diagnoses as indicated below.

-Allogeneic transplants for

-- Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia

-- Acute myeloid leukemia

-- Advanced Hodgkin's lymphoma with recurrence (relapsed)

-- Advanced Myeloproliferative Disorders (MPDs)

-- Advanced non-Hodgkin's lymphoma with recurrence (relapsed)

-- Amyloidosis

-- Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)